 - Instructed (with Derrick Dale QC) in High Court proceedings concerning claims for breach of contract, breach of directors’ duties and wrongful termination of a director’s appointment.

-- Instructed (with Charles Béar QC) to advise a government department in connection with a dispute with its contractors.
+- Instructed (with Charles Béar QC) to advise a government department in connection with a dispute with contractors.

 Professional Regulation and Professional Negligence

-- Philip was recently instructed (led by Timothy Dutton QC) in disciplinary proceedings brought by the SRA against solicitors arising out of the Al-Sweady Inquiry.
+- Philip was instructed (led by Timothy Dutton QC) in disciplinary proceedings brought by the SRA against solicitors arising out of the Al-Sweady Inquiry.

 - Boreh v Republic of Djibouti and others EWHC 769 (Comm): Philip was instructed with Timothy Dutton QC for a firm of solicitors in relation to a wasted costs application arising out of alleged misconduct by a solicitor.

 - Philip also has experience of advising the SRA, professionals and law firms on regulatory issues.